siddhanth36/dtails/ENVIRONMENT_CONFIGURATION.md

 ## Status: ✅ COMPLETE AND VERIFIED

-This document confirms that the environment configuration system has been hardened for production deployment on Render.
+This document confirms that the environment configuration system has been hardened for production deployment on Render using Supabase Storage.

 ---